BinLiang-NLP/InterGCN-ABSA/README.md

 <br>
 Bin Liang, Rongdi Yin, Lin Gui<sup>\*</sup>, Jiachen Du, Ruifeng Xu<sup>\*</sup>. *Proceedings of COLING 2020*

-Please cite our paper if you use this code.
+Please cite our paper and kindly give a star for this repository if you use this code.

 ## Requirements